Kurt Heegner

 radio engineering and mathematics.
 He is famous for his mathematical discoveries in number theory and, in particular, the Stark–Heegner theorem.

 Life and career

-Heegner was born and died in Berlin.
-In 1952, he published the Stark–Heegner theorem which he claimed was the solution to a classic number theory problem proposed by the great mathematician Gauss, the class number 1 problem.
-Heegner's work was not accepted for years, mainly due to his quoting of a portion of Heinrich Martin Weber's work that was known to be incorrect (though he never used this result in the proof).
+Heegner was born in Berlin and died there.

+In 1952, he published a solution to the class number 1 problem, a classic number theory problem proposed by Gauss.
+For years, Heegner's work was not accepted, mainly due to his quoting of a portion of Heinrich Martin Weber's work that was known to be incorrect (though Heegner never used this result in the proof).

+The first solution to the class number 1 problem to be broadly accepted by the mathematical community was the 1967 solution by Harold Stark, but then Bryan Birch, Max Deuring, and Stark all noticed that Heegner's solution was essentially correct, and each of them explained how to fill in the details.

-Heegner's proof was accepted as essentially correct after a 1967 announcement by Bryan Birch, and definitively resolved by a paper by Harold Stark that had been delayed in publication until 1969 (Stark had independently arrived at a similar proof, but disagrees with the common notion that his proof is "more or less the same" as Heegner's).
-Stark attributed Heegner's mistakes to the fact he used a textbook by Weber that contained some results with incomplete proofs.
+(Stark disagrees with the commonly held notion that his proof is "more or less the same" as Heegner's.)

-The book The Legacy of Leonhard Euler: A Tricentennial Tribute by Lokenath Debnath claims on page 64, that Heegner was a "retired Swiss mathematician", but he appears to have been neither Swiss nor retired at the time of his 1952 paper.
+The result is now often called the Stark–Heegner theorem.